uk-ai/ukai2024/_sessions/arrivals.md

 ---
-title: "Arrivals and registration  "
+title: "Coffee, arrivals and registration  "
 layout: break
-start_time: 2023-05-24 09:30
+start_time: 2024-11-22 09:30
-end_time: 2023-05-24 09:55
+end_time: 2024-11-24 10:00
-location: Flett Theatre
+location: Dining Room
-venue: Natural History Museum, London, UK
+venue: The Exchange, University of Birmingham, UK
 ---

 A chance to register and get settled in for the start of the conference.